-In this section we will follow the different tasks that teachers and students perform during the learning activity life-cycle, showing how they are dealt with by the architecture in order to retrieve information about the context and the users' activity.
-We will consider that the phases of this life-cycle are divided into design, instantiation, enactment and evaluation [3].
+In this section we will follow the different tasks that teachers and students perform during the learning activity life-cycle, showing how they are dealt with by the architecture

 Once the learning experience has been designed (see section 4.1), it is necessary to proceed to instantiate activities to address the concrete tool instances, participants and groups that will participate in their execution.
 According to the characteristics of this example, the first task will be to provide the teacher with a Moodle and GLUE! instance.
 Then, the teacher will register the users that participate in the activity, create as many instances of MediaWiki and Google Presentations as needed, and allocate the participants to the corresponding tool instances.